digvendra25bai10801-wq/Java-win-percentage-calculator/README.md

 > These percentages represent normalized shares of the configured strength values.
 They are not calibrated real-world betting or match-win probabilities.

-## Testing Instructions

-Testing can be performed manually because the current project has no external testing framework.

-### Test 1 — Application startup

-1. Run `java IPLPredictor`.
-2. Confirm the Swing window opens.
-3. Confirm two team selectors, the `VS` label, logo/abbreviation areas, a **Predict Winner** button, and the result card are visible.

-**Expected result:** The application opens without a compilation/runtime error and shows an initial prediction.

-### Test 2 — Valid team selection

-1. Select two different teams.
-2. Click **Predict Winner**.
-3. Observe the predicted winner and both percentages.

-**Expected result:** The team with the larger configured strength is displayed as the predicted winner, and the percentages correspond to the normalized strength values.

-### Test 3 — Same-team validation

-1. Select the same team in both dropdowns.
-2. Click **Predict Winner**.

-**Expected result:** A warning dialog appears asking the user to select two different teams.

-### Test 4 — Missing-logo fallback

-1. Temporarily remove or rename one of the expected logo files.
-2. Run the program again.
-3. Select the affected team.

-**Expected result:** The application continues to run and displays the team's abbreviation instead of a logo.

-### Test 5 — Probability calculation

-Use a known pair such as Mumbai Indians (90) vs Chennai Super Kings (99) and verify that the UI shows approximately `47.6%` and `52.4%`.

-**Expected result:** Displayed values match the calculation documented above.

 ## Limitations